-Figure 17: Reducing Commute Costs by Each Neighborhood: Welfare
+Figure 11: Reducing Commute Costs by Each Neighborhood: Δ Welfare by Neighborhood

-Notes: Left-panel scatter plot shows the relationship between changes in city-level welfare against the baseline formal-sector market access for the treated origin o, where treatment is a ten percent reduction in commute costs ( $\tau'{od} = 0.9\tau{od} \forall d$ ).
-Right panel shows a map of the city-level welfare changes when each of the origin neighborhoods is treated with a ten percent reduction in commute costs.
+Notes: The scatterplots show the relationship between changes in city-level welfare against the baseline legitimate-sector market access for the treated origin o, where treatment is a ten percent reduction in commute costs ($\tau'{od} = 0.9\tau{od} \forall d$).
+That is, each point x-axis is the legitimate-sector CMA of the neighborhood that receives the transport subsidy.
+The left axis shows the effects from the baseline model with high cross-sectoral spillovers.
+The right side shows an exercise with lower spillovers.